ShreyySoni/Movie-Recommendation-System/README.md

- Item’s rating is predicted based on how similar items have been rated by that user.
+ Item’s rating is predicted based on how similar items have been rated by that user

 • The ratings are predicted using the user’s own ratings on neighbouring (closely related) items.

 • Neighbourhoods are defined by similarities among items.(Columns of the ratings matrix).

 • Adjusted Cosine similarity provides superior results.